-- Talk to a physician about your interest in quitting smoking
+- Talk to a physician or a specially trained nurse about your interest in quitting smoking

 - Smoking cessation resources are available on campus from Student Wellness Services in the J.T.
-Powell Building (including nicotine replacement therapy).
+Powell Building.

 - Tips for helping a friend or colleague quit smoking

 - If you are 18 or older, get up to a year of pharmacist-assisted counselling and access to free smoking cessation medications like Champix and Zyban through OHIP+

 - Leave the Pack Behind: Web resource with research-based information and links to resources

 - Smoke Free Curious for Quitting Tools and resources to support you in your journey

 - Talk to a pharmacist for services and counselling

 - Download the Crush the Crave free mobile app